Yi U: Biography

 He was born the second son of Prince Kang, the fifth son of Emperor Gojong.

-At the age of five, he was adopted to be the heir of deceased Prince Yeongseon, the 3rd head of Unhyeon Palace and the only son of the elder brother of Emperor Gojong, Prince Hui.
-He was taken to Japan shortly afterwards under the pretense of educational purposes.
+At the age of five, he was adopted to be the heir of the deceased Prince Yeongseon, the 3rd head of Unhyeon Palace and the only son of the elder brother of Emperor Gojong, Prince Hui.
+He was taken to Japan shortly afterwards to attend the Gakushūin, the Peers School, where other Korean and Japanese Imperial princes and princesses received their education from the elementary, all the way to high school programming.